ordago/fantasyclass/README.md

 - All sprites in "public/img/pets" folder are from habitica (https://habitica.com) with no changes: https://github.com/HabitRPG/habitica/ and are licensed by: http://creativecommons.org/licenses/by-nc-sa/3.0/

+- Google Play and the Google Play logo are trademarks of Google LLC.

 ## License

 FantasyClass is licensed under the [MIT license](https://opensource.org/licenses/MIT).